cjdbarlow/bedside-notebook/anaesthesia/paeds/paed-considerations.md

 	* Psychological
 		* Child
 		* Parents
-* Is more similiar to adult anaesthesia than it is different
+* Is more similar to adult anaesthesia than it is different

 ##Age-Independent Factors